-- DML (Data Manipulation Language) statements – select, insert, update and delete – statements that manipulate or filter data.
-For example, select customer_id, customer_name, invoice_id, invoice_date from orders where customer_id = ‘1234’; where id, name, date, etc are the columns of the table orders.
+- DML (Data Manipulation Language) statements – This includes select, insert, update and delete.
+These statements manipulate or filter data.
+For example, select customer_id, customer_name, invoice_id, invoice_date from orders where customer_id = ‘1234’.
+Here, id, name, date, and others are the columns of the table orders.

 - DDL (Data Definition Language) statements – These include create, drop and alter commands.
 For example, drop table orders will remove the table orders from the database.

-- DCL (Data Control Language) statements – These control the access to the data by granting and revoking permissions to different users using the GRANT and REVOKE commands.
+- DCL (Data Control Language) statements – These statements control the access to the data by granting and revoking permissions to different users.
+GRANT and REVOKE are DCL commands.

-- TCL (Transaction Control Language) statements – These control the transactions for example at which point the transactions like inserts, updates, deletes should be committed, and what happens when an error occurs – to what extent the transaction should be rolled back.
-Transaction control is done using commands like begin, commit, rollback.
+- TCL (Transaction Control Language) statements – These control the transactions.
+For example, these statements decide the point the transactions like insert, update, and delete should be committed, and what happens when an error occurs.
+Also, to what extent the transaction should be rolled back.
+Transaction control is done using commands like begin, commit, and rollback.

 While getting data from multiple tables using joins, it is possible that some values are missing.
 These missing values are stored as NULL.
-NULL is different from a zero value.
-NULL means the value does not exist.
+Please note that NULL is different from a zero value.
+Rather than being zero, NULL means the value does not exist.

 How is it possible to scan through millions of records to get the data that we are searching for?

-The importance of data has been increasing by the data with companies getting new insights and solutions to business problems.
-Data science is centered around data and so is SQL.
-A typical data scientist has to collect data from various sources, filter the data, manipulate it to suit a business problem, or transform it to analyze it further, apply algorithms and statistical measures to it, to finally process and visualize data that can be then interpreted into use cases or further analysis.
+The importance of data has been increasing.
+With data, companies gain new insights and solutions to business problems.
+Data science is centered around data, and so is SQL.
+A typical data scientist has to collect data from various sources, then filter the data, manipulate it to suit a business problem, or transform it to analyze it further, apply algorithms and statistical measures to it, finally process and visualize data that can be then interpreted to put to use or perform further analysis on it.

-No wonder, data science has set its foot in almost all the domains – e-commerce, healthcare, finance, logistics, manufacturing, banking and many more.
+No wonder data science has set its foot in almost all the domains, may it be e-commerce, healthcare, finance, logistics, manufacturing, or banking.

 - Data collection, conditioning, and data cleaning